Parks Canada: Ecological integrity monitoring

 With these changes, Parks Canada formally began monitoring for ecological integrity in 2008 and is ongoing to date.
 These modifications are consistent with the Office of the Auditor General of Canada's observations in the 2005 report of the Commissioner of the Environment and Sustainable Development.
 For example, “The 6 to 8 ecological integrity indicators for each national park measure the health of Canada's national parks by reporting on the indicator's condition and trend (improving, stable or declining) over time”.
 This ecological integrity monitoring program summarizes the state of a park's ecological integrity using “good, fair, poor”.
 Parks Canada's ecological integrity monitoring program is based on three publications: Monitoring and Reporting Ecological Integrity in Canada's National Parks Volume I: Guiding Principles (2005) and the compendium document, Volume 2: A Park-Level Guide to Establishing EI Monitoring (2007), Consolidated Guidelines for Ecological Integrity Monitoring in Canada's National Parks (2011).

 The most recent iteration of guidelines for ecological integrity monitoring, Consolidated Guidelines for Ecological Integrity Monitoring in Canada's National Parks, is significantly more robust and science based.
 Some of the notable improvements include the integration of a trend variable designed to demonstrate whether the indicator is deteriorating, stable or improving.
 In addition, the inclusion of quantitative thresholds to determine the state of indicator will allow for more accurate results.
 Lastly, the incorporation of an Iceberg Model for EI Indicator provides a more holistic approach, fostering increasingly complete results.

 One of Parks Canada's most recent publications, Canadian Environmental Sustainability Indicators: Ecological integrity of national parks (2018), demonstrates how effective Parks Canada's recent efforts have been.
 More exhaustive science-based methodology allows for more precise results and ultimately, better management.
 This document, and all results, are based on the assessment of 118 ecosystems throughout 42 national parks across Canada.
 Parks Canada Agency claims that 68 per cent of parks sampled are in good condition, 20 per cent fair, 17 per cent poor.
 Furthermore, of the 118 ecosystems sampled, 69 per cent are stable, 19.5 per cent are improving and 12 per cent are declining, according to Canadian Environmental Sustainability Indicators: Ecological integrity of national parks.
 This is a notable improvement, considering that in 2000, 54 per cent of parks were suffering some form of major or severe ecological stresses.
 In 2018, there are 12 ecosystems rated as poor, 20 EI indicators in decline, particularly forests and freshwater environments.
-Overall, this improvement is a testament to what Parks Canada Agency's ecological integrity monitoring program is capable of.